Sustainability and our net-zero carbon green plan

 In some areas, the answers are easier.
 We know a lot of what needs to be done to reduce emissions from heating our buildings, and how we can remove substantial amounts of carbon from our travel.

-We are also planning how we need to adapt for the changes to our climate that are already inevitable.
+We are also planning how we need to adapt to the changes to our climate that are already inevitable.

 However, for other areas, such as emissions linked to life-saving medicines, we don’t yet have the answers.
 Part of the Greener NHS plan is making sure the NHS works with manufacturers to find solutions to these problems.